ehector/BRdac/README.md

 # Citation

 If you use the BRdac R package, please consider citing the relevant manuscript: E.C.
 Hector and B.J.
-Reich (2022+).
-Distributed inference for spatial extremes modeling in high dimensions. arXiv, arXiv:2204.14165.
+Reich (2023).
+Distributed inference for spatial extremes modeling in high dimensions.
+Journal of the American Statistical Association. doi: 10.1080/01621459.2023.2186886.

 # References